 Day 1.
 Arrival in Makassar

-Overnight: Tangkoko Area, Batuputih Bawah
+Overnight: Tangkoko Lodge, Batuputih Bawah

 On this tour you will see many stunningly beautiful birds, Knobbed Hornbill does take that up a notch, this huge bird is gorgeous.

 Parrots, pigeons, and doves are common here, and we could see Yellow-breasted Racket-tail, Golden-mantled Racket-tail, Azure-rumped Parrot, Ornate Lorikeet, Great Hanging Parrot, Pygmy Hanging Parrot, Silver-tipped Imperial Pigeon, Green Imperial Pigeon, White-faced Cuckoo-Dove, Black-naped Fruit Dove, Oberholser’s Fruit Dove, Superb Fruit Dove, Grey-cheeked Green Pigeon, Pink-necked Green Pigeon, Sultan’s Cuckoo-Dove, Stephan’s Emerald Dove, Spotted Dove, and Zebra Dove!

 The park is great for three special mammals, and we will look for the tiny Spectral Tarsier, the smallest monkey in the world, (Sulawesi) Celebes (Black-) Crested Macaque, another interesting primate, and (Sulawesi) Bear Cuscus, a marsupial!

 The Celebes Crested Macaque is reminiscent of some of the African primates.

 Nightbirds are usually plentiful here too and Ochre-bellied Boobook, Speckled Boobook, Minahassa Masked Owl, Sulawesi Scops Owl, Great Eared Nightjar, and Sulawesi Nightjar are all possible, and we will hope to find some of these on day roosts while we are out birding in the forest and scrub.